partigabor/partigabor.github.io/content/posts/horse.md

 * Skin abrasions, ekzema.
 * Droopy lower lip.
 * Drooling, snotting.
 * Bad breath - sign of tooth decay, can be deadly.
-Normal horse breath should be herbal.
+Normal horse breath should smell herbal.
 * Mouth and lips should be intact, damage can be sign of bad handling (wire, etc).
-* Penis hanging down - could be sign of tranquilizer use (bad sign, could visit the stable unannounced)
+* Penis hanging down - could be sign of tranquilizer use (bad sign, might visit the stable unannounced to mitigate this)
 * Limping, the gait of the front two legs and the back two should be even.
 * Stiffness of the stomach - not good if always stiff.
 * Muscles around the front shouldn't be too tight, breathing should go easy.